pulp/pulpcore/staging_docs/dev/learn/concepts/sync_pipeline/sync_pipeline.md

-(stages-concept-docs)=

 # Synchronizing Repositories with the async-Pipeline

-To accomplish the steps outlined in {ref}`sync-docs` in an efficient way, pulp provides a high level api to construct a pipeline of stages.
+To accomplish the steps outlined in `sync-docs` in an efficient way, pulp provides a high level api to construct a pipeline of stages.
 Those stages work in parallel like an assembly line using pythons `async` feature in combination with the `asyncio` library.
 Each stage takes designated content units from an incoming queue of type {class}`asyncio.Queue` and performs an